 Spousal and Child Support

-Utah’s standard child support guidelines are applied to nearly every divorce case in the state, however, under special circumstances, there may be an exception.
+Utah’s standard child support guidelines are applied to nearly every divorce case in the state.
+However, under special circumstances, there may be an exception.
 When calculating child support obligations, both parents’ gross incomes and child-related expenses are taken into consideration.
-Child support payments continue until the child reaches age 18 or has completed high school (the later of the two) and in some cases extend through secondary education.
+Child support payments continue until the child reaches age 18 or has completed high school (whichever occurs last), and, in some cases, may extend through secondary education.

-These guidelines are presumed to be correct unless there is a showing that the amount would be unjust or inappropriate under the particular circumstances in a case.
+These guidelines are presumed to be correct unless it is shown that the amount would be unjust or inappropriate under the particular circumstances of the case.